jronallo/microdata_schemaorg_example/source/code4lib.html.md

 specifications like [hCard](http://microformats.org/wiki/hcard),
 [hCalendar](http://microformats.org/wiki/hcalendar), and
 [rel-license](http://microformats.org/wiki/rel-license) are in common use across the web.
-Development of the various small Microformat standards take place on a community wiki.
+Development of the various small Microformat standards takes place on a community wiki.
 Simply put, Microformats usually use the convention of standard class names to provide meaning on a web page.
 The latest version [microformats-2](http://microformats.org/wiki/microformats-2)